rovitotv/DigitalFreedomWithRaspberryPI/setup.md

 fits your needs best, I currently run both my email server and web server on a single Raspberry Pi 2 and it seems to handle the load.

+## Raspberry Pi Setup

+For install setup the Raspberry Pi with a keyboard, video device, and Ethernet cable.
+After install of the operating system the video device can be removed.

 ## Operating System

 This book uses Raspbian operating system which is the "official" operating system for the Raspberry PI.
-It is based on Debian Linux "Wheezy" and includes many packages that will make digital freedom easy obtainable.
+It is based on Debian Linux "Wheezy" and includes many packages that will make digital freedom easily obtainable.

 ## NOOBS